ValeSayfa/MasterThesis/readme.md

     - Solution: Open the sql file with Notepad, and save it as another coding format which is consistent with *phpMyAdmin* setting (Here *"utf8mb4_general_ci"* is used).

-**STEP4**

-> Put the project (repository) folder into *XAMPP* htdocs folder

-In order to make the code files runnable in local environment, the project (repository) folder should be places in *XAMPP* htdocs folder (Here *"C:\xampp\htdocs"*). *XAMPP* treat this folder as local host and its code file is accessable by web browser.
-Specificly, the *php* code as well as *HTML*, *Javascript* can be executed by web broswer and they act as a web application locally, enabling us to test and use the web based tool eaily and intuitively.